dsg-titech/simblock/docs/en/usage.md

         - ＜node ID, node ID＞
             - Connection from left node ID to right node ID.
 - *output.json*
 	- This file is listing occurred events.
-By importing this file into SimBlock Visualizer, you can see the visualization.
+By uploading this file into [SimBlock Visualizer](https://github.com/dsg-titech/simblock-visualizer), you can see the visualization.
 		- ＜event, content＞
 		- Event
 			- add-link: Add a node to neighbor nodes.